 Smugglers once used the caves around the bottom of the chalk cliffs that are exposed at low tide – if you wish to explore them it is best to find a local guide as you can become cut off by the tide.
 Kayaking is the ideal way to see them and the other small bays, Watcombe and Scratchells, that are also hewn from the chalk.
 This beach is popular for surfing and watersports and boats will moor offshore to come ashore.
 The Freshwater Independent Lifeboat is launched from this bay when required by those in trouble at sea.

 Wait until an abnormally low tide (see tide tables) to walk across the rocky exposed ledge to see the caves and small bay to the western side of Freshwater Bay.
-Make sure to book some watersports tuition with Isle of Wight Adventure Activies at Afton Apple Farm nearby who operate from the Bay.

 Map & Directions